Spin Structures of Kac-Moody Type: Introduction

-We study symmetric spaces in the context of affine Kac-Moody geometry.\ Our main goal is to establish a spin geometry for such symmetric spaces.\ These {\bf affine Ka-Moody symmetric spaces} have interesting connections with supergravity theories.\ It is known among M-theorists that the factor space $E_{10}/K(E_{10})$ which is the base for certain bosonic geodesic $\sigma$-models has links to bosonic dynamics in some 11-dimensional supergravity theory (see \cite{zbMATH06186809}).\ In this context, elements of the ``compact'' form $K(E_{10})$ of the real algebraic hyperbolic Kac-Moody group $E_{10}$ are called {\bf hidden Kac-Moody symmetries}.\ Among these symmetries, those in $K(E_{9})$ can be understood better because of their close connection with finite dimensional compact forms of finite dimensional semisimple Lie groups.\ Also studying the affine factor space $E_{9}/K(E_{9})$ can provide valuable insights in understanding the geometry of the hyperbolic case, namely $E_{10}/K(E_{10})$.\ Also, having a spinor bundle on such spaces can help to find and understand solutions of Dirac-like wave equations arising in supergravity theories as it does in the finite dimensional cases.\\ Constructed in \cite{WFrei09} (see also \cite{WFreyn11,WFrei14}),\ affine Kac-Moody symmetric spaces are natural infinite dimensional generalization of finite dimensional symmetric spaces.\ They come from a completion of algebraic affine Kac-Moody groups and enjoy a natural tame Fr\'echet structure (for tame Fr\'echet spaces see \cite{zbMATH03787692}).
-This tame Fr\'echet structure enables us to use functional analytical tools such as the inverse function theorem and implicit function theorem to analyze affine Kac-Moody symmetric spaces.\ Affine Kac-Moody symmetric spaces under study here are generally of the form $G/K$ where $G$ is a (real) complex geometric affine Kac-Moody group and $K$ a geometric (``compact'' real) real form obtained from a Cartan-Chevalley involution on $G$.\ Here by geometric affine Kac-Moody groups we mean a certain completion of minimal algebraic affine Kac-Moody groups (for minimal algebraic Kac-Moody groups see \cite{zbMATH01821146,zbMATH06916409}).\ More precisely, let $G_{\mathds{R}}$ be a linear semisimple Lie group with a complexification $G_{\mathds{C}}$.\ We denote the corresponding algebra to $G_{\mathds{R}}$ and $G_{\mathds{C}}$ with $\mathfrak{g}_{\mathds{R}}$ and $\mathfrak{g}_{\mathds{C}}$ respectively.\ In this setting, we consider $\mathds{C}^{*}:=\mathds{C}\backslash\{0\}$ as the unique linear complexification of the circle $\mathcal{S}^{1}$.\ Define
+These symmetric spaces have interesting connections with supergravity theories.\ It is known among M-theorists that the factor space $E_{10}/K(E_{10})$ which is the base for certain bosonic geodesic $\sigma$-models has links to bosonic dynamics in some 11-dimensional supergravity theory (see \cite{zbMATH06186809}).\ In this context, elements of the quadratic subgroup or simply ``compact'' form $K(E_{10})$ of the real algebraic hyperbolic Kac-Moody group $E_{10}$ are called \textit{hidden Kac-Moody symmetries}.\ Among these symmetries, those in $K(E_{9})$ can be understood better because of their close connection with finite dimensional compact forms of finite dimensional semisimple Lie groups.\ For the bosonic theories, it is known that the affine factor space $E_{9}/K(E_{9})$ can be used to describe the space of solutions for motion equations for $D=11$ supergravity possessing nine commuting Killing vectors (see \cite{zbMATH03994467, zbMATH05051744}).\ Furthermore, in connection with quantum field theory, Dirac-like operators on such affine paces can be interpreted as supercharge of the supersymmetry in nonlinear $\sigma$-model in 1+1 dimensions (see \cite{zbMATH03787630, zbMATH04048607}).\ Moreover, having a spinor bundle on such spaces can help to classify and understand solutions of Dirac-like wave equations arising in supergravity theories as it does in the finite dimensional cases.